Average allowance by age for kids and teens

 - Nearly 80% of U.S. parents give their kids an allowance and 64% require them to earn it by doing chores or other tasks.

-- Nationally, the mean allowance amount is $19.39 per week, with 35% of parents paying between $11 to $20 a week.
+- Nationally, $19.39 is the mean weekly allowance, with 35% of parents paying $11-$20 weekly.

 What is an allowance — and why should kids get an allowance?

 An allowance is a recurring amount of money given to kids, typically from their parents or caregivers.
 Many families use allowance to introduce financial literacy at an early age.
-Offering kids and teens an allowance can be an effective way to teach them about earning and how to manage money through real-life experiences.

 Average allowance for kids and teens

-Now that you know where to get started, how do you decide how much allowance to give your kids?
+How do you decide how much allowance to give your kids?
 That depends on your family situation — or if you’re offering allowance for a specific purpose, like doing household duties or chores.

 The national mean is $19.39.
 But 35% of parents report paying allowance in the range of $11-$20 a week according to T. Rowe Price’s 14th Annual Parents, Kids & Money Survey.